 As a freshman in 2004, Bryant began his lustrous career by hauling in 38 receptions for 584 yards, good for third on the team.
 Purdue finished the season 7-4 and earned a trip to the Sun Bowl.

 After that season, Bryant was the go-to guy.
-During his sophomore year in 2005, he caught 16 passes against Northwestern, which ranks third all-time in Purdue history.
+During his sophomore year in 2005, he caught 16 passes against Northwestern, which ranks tied for third all-time in Purdue history.
 Over his final three seasons, Bryant led the team in catches, receiving yards and touchdown receptions.
-He also led in kickoff returns and yards.
+He also was tops in kickoff returns and yards.